lofcz/jsMenus/README.md

 # Menus in JavaScript

-This is a library for menus (both menubars and context-menus), implemeted using plain JavaScript that should work in all modern browsers without requiring any special permissions or server support.
+This is a library for menus (both menubars and context-menus), implemented using plain JavaScript.
+It should work in all modern browsers without requiring any special permissions or server support.
 The API is similar (and mostly compatible) with that of NWJS and Electron.
 It is based on Sam Wray's [mwjs-menu-browser](https://github.com/2xAA/nwjs-menu-browser) library.